FalsePhilosopher/PPPwnWRT/README.md

 `curl $(random_script_from_the_internets) | bash"`
 Always read the source of what you run before you run it.

-This script is setup for PPPwn to run at boot and is configured to run on ethernet port 1.
+This script is setup for PPPwn to run as a daemon and is configured to run on ethernet port 1.